Skip to main content

 You can use metadata in more advanced features.

-The target_path and component_path values are objects of type Path.
-In these cases, you can use the properties and methods of that object in the context of execution.
-Check the example below:
+The target_path and component_path values are objects of type Path (Python pathlib library).
+This means you can use the properties and methods of this object within the execution context.

 hooks: